 Frequently Asked Questions

-Yes — Austria has some of Europe's most accessible long-distance routes.
+Yes — Austria has some of Europe's most accessible long-distance cycling holiday routes.

 The Danube Cycle Path is almost entirely flat, well-surfaced, and clearly signed throughout.
 Most first-time multi-day cyclists choose this route for exactly that reason — daily distances average 40–60km with very little elevation gain, and bike-friendly stops appear every few kilometres.